ConstantRobotics-Ltd/CodingStandards/README.md

 4. Never return `nullptr` from a function.
 When a function returns pointer and some condition is not satisfied, just return pointer to the empty value.

 5. Shared variables.
 Use `std::atomic` for basic types.
-Use `std::mutex` library for operating with shared variables, in cases like parameters class:
+Use `std::mutex` library for operating with shared variables, in cases like parameters classes:
    ```c++
    std::atomic<bool> templateVariable{ false };
    templateVariable.store(true);